 In Malaysia, DOF is found in Section 57(2) of the Contracts Act 1950 which states that “A contract to do an act which, after the contract is made, becomes impossible, or by reason of some event which the promisor could not prevent, unlawful, becomes void when the act becomes impossible or unlawful”

-How can tenants prove that they face financial distress to qualify for DOF?
+How can tenants prove that they face financial distress to qualify for Doctrine of Frustration (DOF)?

-In order to prove that a frustrating event has occurred, the tenant must show the following three elements:
+In order to prove that a frustrating event has occurred, the tenant must show the following three elements in order to obtain a Doctrine of Frustration (DOF):

 (a) the event, i.e. the MCO, which the tenant relies on as having frustrated the tenancy agreement must be one where no provision has been made in the tenancy agreement;